 Embrace the charm of imperfection by setting your table with mismatched plates, mugs, and cutlery—perfect for a vintage cottagecore aesthetic.
 Floral patterns, faded colors, and worn edges all add character and warmth.
 These pieces tell a story and invite guests to feel right at home.
 Display them on open shelves or mix them with linen napkins and handpicked centerpieces.
 The table becomes a celebration of simplicity and memory.

-- Furniture: weathered pine farmhouse table with visible grain and knots
+- Furniture: rustic wooden farmhouse table with weathered patina and raw edge

 20. Lace-Trimmed Bedtime